 Popular Career Options

-A criminal justice technology graduate can choose to join a police department, seek government employment, specialize in computer technology or work in a police lab, among other possibilities.
+A criminal justice technology associate's degree graduate can choose to join a police department, seek government employment, specialize in computer technology or work in a police lab, among other possibilities.
 Popular career titles include:

 - Police officer